DESCRIPTION – Oslo: From Fornebu to Holmenkollen

 Finally we will arrive to the Holmenkollen Ski Jump (Julien de Smedt, 2011), regarded as the Mecca of Nordic ski sports and one of Norway’s largest tourist destinations.
 The construction, originally following the natural landscape, has the jumping hill that has been more or less continually rebuilt and enlarged to accommodate the ever-increasing jumping lengths.

 The tour can be extended with a visit to The Twist, also known as Kistefos Museum, a project completed at the end of 2019 signed by BIG.
 On the Randselva River in Jevnaker, The Twist opens as a twisted living bridge in its center, forming a piece of art within the Kistefos Sculpture Park in Jevnaker, Norway.
-The museum is scheduled to open in May 2020.

 Discover this guided tour with a guide architect where you’ll see some of the most outstanding buildings outside the city centre of Oslo, from Fornebu to Holmenkollen.